 Each of the individual choices is conducted as follows.
-The computer will conduct internal random simulations in order to specify which teams are eligible for the next spot, and how many balls each of those teams should get.
+The computer will specify which teams are eligible for the next spot, and how many balls each of those teams should get.
 Then, that collection of balls is placed into a bowl, and a single ball is selected.
 Whatever team is specified by that ball is then chosen and placed in the corresponding position on the draw.

 For example, when selecting the Pot 2 team to go in Group E, the computer might specify two balls for each of Netherland and Uruguay, and one each for Denmark and Mexico, for six in total.
-Then, those six balls are placed in a bowl and one is selected.
+Then, those six balls are placed in a bowl, and one selected.
 If the selected ball says Uruguay, then Uruguay is placed into Group E.

-Once each spot has been chosen, that is, a team from each of the four pots has been assigned to each of the eight groups, then the draw is complete, and is taken as the final draw.
-Since the computer only allowed balls for valid choices of teams, this complete draw will automatically be a valid draw.
-(For an interactive demonstration, click the "Balls Update" button at Roberts and Rosenthal (2022).)
+Once each spot has been chosen, i.e. a team from each of the four pots has been assigned to each of the eight groups, then the draw is complete, and is taken as the final draw.
+And, since the computer only allowed balls for valid choices of teams, this complete draw will automatically be a valid draw.
+(For an interactive demonstration, click the "Balls Update" button at [29].)

-8. DISCUSSION
+8. Discussion

-This article has considered the challenge of designing football group draw mechanisms which have uniform distribution over all valid draw assignments, but are also entertaining, practical and transparent.
-We have explained (Section 2) how to simulate the FIFA sequential draw method, to compute the nonuniformity of its draws by comparison to a uniform rejection sampler.
-We have then proposed two practical methods (Metropolis swaps in Section 4, and multiple balls in Section 5) of achieving the uniform distribution while still using balls and bowls in a way which is suitable for a televised draw.
-These two solutions can be tried interactively for the World Cup groups at Roberts and Rosenthal (2022).
+This paper has considered the challenge of designing football group draw mechanisms which have the uniform distribution over all valid draw assignments, but are also entertaining, practical, and transparent.
+We have explained (Section 2) how to simulate the FIFA Sequential Draw method, to compute the non-uniformity of its draws by comparison to a uniform Rejection Sampler.
+We have then proposed two practical methods (Metropolis swaps in Section 4, and Multiple Balls in Section 5) of achieving the uniform distribution while still using balls and bowls in a way which is suitable for a televised draw.
+These two solutions can be tried interactively for the World Cup groups at [29].

-An important advantage of our methodology is its generality, allowing it to be immediately translated for use with different geographic constraints and other restrictions.
-The methodology can also be used seamlessly in conjunction with the constraints proposed in Csató (2022) for mitigating the risks of tanking, that is, teams intentionally losing games.
-Indeed, given any definition of what constitutes a "valid" draw, our methods can be used to simulate uniformly from all such valid draws, in ways that are still entertaining, practical and transparent.
+An important advantages of our methodology is its generality, allowing it to be immediately translated for use with different geographic constraints and other restrictions.
+The methodology can also be used seamlessly in conjunction with the constraints proposed in [8] for mitigating the risks of tanking, ie teams throwing games.
+Indeed, given any definition of what constitutes a "valid" draw, our methods can be used to simulate uniformly from all such valid draws, in ways which are still entertaining, practical, and transparent.

-We have focused here on methods that are practical, are unbiased, respect the sequential nature which FIFA and other footballing authorities seem to require, and try to ensure that in some sense most of the randomness takes place in a transparent way within a live television show.
+We have focused here on methods which are practical, unbiased, respect the sequential nature which FIFA and other footballing authorities seem to require, and try to ensure that in some sense most of the randomness takes place in a transparent way within a live television show.
 As detailed earlier, other literature has concentrated more on changing draw mechanisms to try to ensure a balanced draw.
-Clearly there is a tension between ensuring balance and creating an unbiased fair draw, and which aspect is more important will depend on political considerations.
-However, we note that the flexibility of our methods is readily transferable so that, should the authorities wish to impose further constraints to ensure balance, our methods can be readily translated to that context.
+Clearly there is a tension between ensuring balanced and creating an unbiased fair draw, and which aspect is more important will depend on political considerations.
+However we note that the flexibility of our methods are readily transportable so that, should the authorities wish to impose further constraints to ensure balance, our methods can be readily translated to that context.